mbaumer/us_hep_funding/docs/_states/OK.md

 [Back to top](#top)
 ## OK-03 -- Rep. Frank Lucas (R) -- [Wikipedia](https://en.wikipedia.org/wiki/OK-03)
 ### Committees
+Frank Lucas is the #3 Republican on the House Committee on Science, Space, and Technology; Subcommittee on Energy

 Frank Lucas is the #3 Republican on the House Committee on Science, Space, and Technology

+Frank Lucas is the #2 Republican on the House Committee on Science, Space, and Technology; Subcommittee on Research and Technology

 ### HEP Grants
 ```